pradeepnetha/Nodejs-Mongodb-CRUD/README.md

 # Nodejs-Mongodb-CRUD
--In this repository, I have created CRUD operation sites using Nodejs as backend with Nosql database.
+-In this repository, I have created CRUD operation sites using Nodejs as backend with Nosql database..

 # what you need to use
 -You have to use nodejs, expressjs, mongodb, mongoose, ejs, css etc.